 At 7:54 pm on Thanksgiving, a pick-up truck ran a red light at the intersection of Brookland Park and Chamberlayne, crashing into two other vehicles, including the driver of an SUV who died at the scene.
 Another died in hospital later.
 While not the grandest number of cars or casualties, we included this crash for its tragic holiday circumstances.

 #1 Christmas 2016 – Virginia’s highways

-While not a single most deadly crash, this date hosted a number of sad accidents spread across Virginia’s highways.
-Too many families across the state spent a sorry Christmas in 2016 with 10 fatal crashes occurring in Albemarle, Alleghany, Buchanan, Culpeper, Fauquier, Louisa, Prince William and Wise counties, as well as the cities of Chesapeake and Suffolk.
+Too many families across the state spent a sorry Christmas in 2016, with ten fatal crashes in Virginia’s Albemarle, Alleghany, Buchanan, Culpeper, Fauquier, Louisa, Prince William, and Wise counties, as well as the cities of Chesapeake and Suffolk.
+While not a single most deadly crash, this date hosted several sad accidents spread across Virginia’s highways.
 Some pedestrians and some unbuckled, we can learn from these unfortunate incidents the importance of safer attentive driving.

 Common Causes of Car Crashes in Virginia

 As you can judge from our worst 5 Virginia crashes, poor weather conditions were often the culprit.
 DMV Crash Stats and the Department of Transportation Records might otherwise prove other more common causes of accidents to be at play.
+Stats show dramatic increases in accidents caused by speeding, drunk driving, and distracted driving.
 We’re not just talking about Uber or Lyft drivers with poor driving records.
-Stats show dramatic increases of accidents caused by speeding, drunk driving, and distracted driving.

-As we enter distracted driving month, let’s not forget the dangers also posed by other accident causes, like drowsy driving, tailgating, failing to yield and other symptoms of dangerous or irresponsible driving behaviors.
+As we enter the distracted driving month, let’s not forget the dangers also posed by other accident causes, like drowsy driving, tailgating, failing to yield, and other symptoms of dangerous or irresponsible driving behaviors.

 3 Tips On Safe Driving Habits To Avoid Making The List Of Worst Crashes In Virginia